Kaelin03/Malaria-Detection-with-a-Deep-Convolutional-Neural-Network/LOG.md

 > With new learn-rate, after 10 epochs:
 > * Train acc = 63%
 > * Test acc = 66%
+> * (Test acc is higher, probably becuase the test data set is currently small)

 06/06/2017
 ----------